 The best emails are clear and concise, with links to find more information.
 Tell us right away what content you’re looking for, what makes your game awesome, and why we should care.
 Make your subject line instructive and informative (we get so many emails with the subject ‘Game Submission’ and, honestly, why would we be compelled to read that?).
 Include a link to a press kit where we can find out more about your game, download screenshots and videos, and so forth.
 If there’s an embargo, set that out clearly.

 Read all the above?
 Then we’re ready to hear from you.
-Email pr[at]indiegamewebsite[dot]com!
+Email pr[at]indiegamewebsite[dot]com or email the relevant editor via the staff page!